dbt-labs/docs.getdbt.com/website/snippets/tutorial-build-models-atop-other-models.md

-A best practice is to clean your data in one place before doing additional transformations downstream.
-The query already uses CTEs to this effect.
+As a best practice, clean your data in one place before doing additional transformations downstream.
+The query you're using already uses CTEs for this purpose.

 Now you can experiment using the [ref](ref) function to separate this clean up into upstream models: